From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Future Directions

 \section{Future Directions}

-Here we will introduce several future research directions of mobile distributed machine learning.
-Some of them are motivated by the problems that remain unsolved for now.
-Others are ideas which may improve the efficiency or the robustness of the system.
+In this section, we introduce some potential research directions of client-based training.
+Most of them are motivated by the problems and challenges discussed in Section \ref{sec:client_training} that have not been studied well (\eg, Non-IID Training Sets).
+Others are ideas which can improve the robustness or the adaptivity of the system (\eg, General Mobile Training Framework).

-\begin{itemize} \item General Mobile Training Library: By June 2019, although the computation power of mobile devices is sufficient for training small machine learning models, existed open-source mobile machine learning libraries such as TensorFlow Lite only supports inference operations which focus on using a trained model to predict values.
-Without a general mobile training library, deploying machine learning tasks on mobile applications can be exhausting because developers have to realize the operations that will be used in the training process by themselves for each application, which is time-consuming and inefficient.
-However, we believe that this problem will be solved very soon because according to the 2019 roadmap of TensorFlow Lite, its support for on-device training will be added.
-Many other popular machine learning frameworks such as Caffe and PyTorch may also have been working on this.

-\item Non-IID Training Set: This problem was first introduced in federated learning.
-It also exists in the scenario of mobile distributed machine learning and is caused by the no-uploading property. \cite{DBLP:journals/corr/abs-1806-00582} has analyzed the negative effect of non-IID datasets and proposed a simple data-sharing strategy to deal with it.
-However, it may be hard for mobile devices to share a small part of the local dataset with others because the process is hard to be managed and the communication cost can be high.
-We also have to ensure that the privacy is still preserved all the time.
-Another kind of possible solutions are to develop machine learning optimizers which are not sensitive to the distribution of training set.
-This may also be difficult to realize because it is a new task and does not have many works that can be referenced since all existing algorithms for traditional machine learning do not have to worry about non-IID training set at all as it can be easily solved by shuffling the dataset.
+\paragraph{\textbf{Non-IID Training Sets}} This problem was first introduced in federated learning.
+It also exists in the scenario of other client-based training methods such as split learning as we can no longer upload the original data and do a shuffle.
+Zhao~\et~\cite{DBLP:journals/corr/abs-1806-00582} has shown the negative effect of non-IID datasets on model convergence and proposed a data sharing strategy to deal with it.
+However, it may be difficult for mobile devices to share a small part of the local dataset with others because the process is hard to be managed and the communication cost can be high.
+We also have to ensure that the privacy is still preserved during the whole data transmission process.
+Another possible solution is to develop new machine learning algorithms which are not sensitive to the distribution of training set.
+However, this direction does not have much existing work that can be referenced and may become a new hard machine learning problem.